 Costs and Aid

-AUBG is a unique university where talented students from diverse backgrounds come together to benefit from a world-class American liberal arts education.
-While students attending a similar four-year, liberal arts college in the USA would expect to pay costs four or five times higher than ours.
+AUBG is a unique university where talented students from all over the world come together to benefit from a world-class American education.
+Compared to students attending a similar four-year college in the USA, you are paying only a fraction of what it would cost to study there.

 Tuition and Fees

-All full-time students are expected to live on campus unless they live locally with their immediate family.
-In addition, all students are charged a Student Activity fee to cover co-curricular activities, clubs, special events and recreation and athletic activities.
+All full-time students are expected to live on campus unless they live locally in Blagoevgrad with their immediate family.
+In addition, all students are charged a Student Activities Fee to cover co-curricular activities, clubs, special events and recreation and athletic activities.

 Tuition for part-time students is calculated on a credit-hour basis.
 Part-time students are ineligible for student loans, scholarships and participation in Student Assistants Program.
 Part-time non-degree-seeking students are ineligible for any financial aid through AUBG.